 For example, Vitamin C has been studied for its role in helping to avoid the common cold as well as treatment for reducing the number of days a person is sick with the common cold.
 While results can be mixed, a review of the studies showed that taking Vitamin C reduced the number of colds in half in people who are physically active.
 (Source: Vitamin C and Infections)

-There are foods such as oranges, broccoli, cauliflower and spinach.
+There are foods high in Vitamin C such as oranges, broccoli, cauliflower and spinach.
 But even though they are high in Vitamin C, it isn't high enough to support the immune system.
 The studies I mentioned earlier used anywhere from 3,000 - 8,000 milligrams.

 To help avoid the common cold, take at least 1,000 milligrams a day.
 This can be in a tablet form or by drinking Emergen-C. Vitamin C is a water soluble vitamin so you can't overdose on it.
 Large amounts can both some people's stomach.
 If this is you, simply take a smaller dose several times a day.